easydiffusion/easydiffusion/README.md

 ## RuntimeError: Found no NVIDIA driver on your system:
 If you have an NVIDIA GPU and the latest [NVIDIA driver](http://www.nvidia.com/Download/index.aspx), please ensure that you've installed [nvidia-container-toolkit](https://stackoverflow.com/a/58432877).
 (Thanks [u/exintrovert420](https://www.reddit.com/user/exintrovert420/))

-## Some other process is already running at port 8000 / port 8000 could not be bound
+## Some other process is already running at port 9000 / port 9000 could not be bound
 You can override the port used.
-Please change `docker-compose.yml` inside the project directory, and update the line `8000:8000` to `1337:8000` (or where 1337 is whichever port number you want).
+Please change `docker-compose.yml` inside the project directory, and update the line `9000:9000` to `1337:9000` (where 1337 is whichever port number you want).

 After doing this, please restart your server, by running `./server restart`.